Are you wondering how to remove spaces from a string in Python? You are in the right place, keep reading, and you will know how to do it quickly.

 The string returned by the strip() method has only 5 characters because spaces both at the beginning and at the end of the string have been removed.

-In theory you could also apply the lstrip() and rstrip() method in a single line of code and achieve the same result.
+In theory, you could also apply the lstrip() and rstrip() methods in a single line of code and achieve the same result.

 >>> print(message.lstrip().rstrip()) Hello >>> print(len(message.lstrip().rstrip())) 5

-Notice how Python allows to apply two methods in a single line of code using the dot notation.
+Notice how Python allows the application of two methods in a single line of code using the dot notation.

 You now know how to remove spaces from both ends of a string.